slamdev/baby-routine-tracker/technical-tasks.md

   * Implement a date range picker component.
   * Modify the Firestore queries to be dynamic, accepting start and end dates as parameters.
   * Update the ViewModel to refetch and re-process data whenever the selected date range changes.

+### **Baby Profile Management**

+**User Story:** As a new parent, I want to create my baby's profile with their name, and birthdate so I can personalize the app experience.

+* **Acceptance Criteria:**
+  * After authentication, new users are prompted to create a baby profile.
+  * The profile creation form includes fields for baby's name and birthdate.
+  * The baby's age is automatically calculated and displayed based on the birthdate.
+  * Profile creation is required before accessing other app features.
+* **Technical Tasks:**
+  * Design and implement baby profile creation UI using Jetpack Compose.
+  * Create Firestore document structure for baby profiles.
+  * Build age calculation logic based on birthdate.
+  * Add profile validation and error handling.

+**User Story:** As a parent, I want to edit my baby's information if I made a mistake.

+* **Acceptance Criteria:**
+  * There is an "Edit Profile" option accessible from the baby profile or settings screen.
+  * Users can modify any field in the baby profile (name, birthdate).
+  * Changes are saved instantly and synchronized across all devices.
+  * Users receive confirmation when changes are successfully saved.
+* **Technical Tasks:**
+  * Create edit profile UI with pre-populated fields.
+  * Implement real-time validation for profile updates.
+  * Use Firestore transactions to ensure atomic updates.
+  * Add loading states and error handling for profile updates.

+**User Story:** As a parent, I want to see my baby's age calculated automatically based on their birthdate so I can track their development stages.

+* **Acceptance Criteria:**
+  * Baby's age is displayed prominently in the profile and dashboard.
+  * Age calculation shows appropriate units (days for newborns, weeks/months as appropriate).
+  * Age updates automatically and is always current.
+  * Development milestone hints are shown based on age ranges.
+* **Technical Tasks:**
+  * Implement precise age calculation algorithm accounting for leap years.
+  * Create age formatting logic for different time periods.
+  * Design age display component for consistent presentation.
+  * Add development milestone data and display logic.

+### **User Onboarding & Tutorial**

+**User Story:** As a new parent, I want step-by-step guidance on setting up my baby's profile and inviting my partner.

+* **Acceptance Criteria:**
+  * Profile setup includes helpful tips and explanations for each field.
+  * Partner invitation process is clearly explained with visual guidance.
+  * Users receive feedback on successful completion of each step.
+  * Setup progress is saved if users need to pause and resume later.
+* **Technical Tasks:**
+  * Create progressive setup flow with clear steps and progress indicators.
+  * Implement contextual help for each setup stage.
+  * Add setup state persistence and resume functionality.
+  * Build step validation and guided error correction.

+### **Data Management & Export**

+**User Story:** As a privacy-focused user, I want to delete all our data and close our account if we decide to stop using the app.

+* **Acceptance Criteria:**
+  * Account deletion option is clearly available in settings.
+  * Users are warned about data loss and asked for confirmation.
+  * All user data, baby profiles, and activity logs are permanently deleted.
+  * Users receive final confirmation of successful account closure.
+* **Technical Tasks:**
+  * Implement secure account deletion with multi-step confirmation.
+  * Create data cleanup service for Firestore and Firebase Storage.
+  * Add audit logging for deletion operations.
+  * Ensure GDPR compliance for data deletion requests.

+### **Smart Notifications & Reminders**

+**User Story:** As a busy parent, I want optional reminders for feeding times based on our baby's usual schedule.

+* **Acceptance Criteria:**
+  * App analyzes feeding patterns to suggest optimal reminder times.
+  * Users can enable/disable feeding reminders and customize frequency.
+  * Reminders are intelligent and adapt to changing patterns.
+  * Notifications include snooze and dismiss options.
+* **Technical Tasks:**
+  * Rely on Gemini AI for pattern analysis algorithm for feeding schedules.
+  * Create intelligent notification scheduling with WorkManager.
+  * Build notification customization UI with frequency settings.
+  * Add notification interaction handling (snooze, dismiss, quick log).
+  * Implement adaptive scheduling based on user responses.

+**User Story:** As a partner, I want to be notified when my spouse logs an important activity so I'm aware of what's happening.

+* **Acceptance Criteria:**
+  * Users can choose to receive notifications when partner logs activities.
+  * Notifications specify the activity type and basic details.
+  * Users can customize which activities trigger partner notifications.
+  * Notifications respect quiet hours and user preferences.
+* **Technical Tasks:**
+  * Implement real-time activity notifications using Firebase Cloud Messaging.
+  * Create partner notification preferences and settings UI.
+  * Build activity event listeners and notification triggers.
+  * Add quiet hours scheduling and notification filtering.
+  * Implement notification batching to avoid spam.

+### **Offline Support & Sync**

+**User Story:** As a parent with unreliable internet, I want to continue logging activities even when offline so I don't miss recording important events.

+* **Acceptance Criteria:**
+  * All core logging functions work without internet connection.
+  * Offline activities are stored locally and queued for sync.
+  * UI clearly indicates offline status with appropriate messaging.
+  * Recent data remains accessible for viewing when offline.
+* **Technical Tasks:**
+  * Implement Room database for offline data storage.
+  * Create sync queue management system for pending operations.
+  * Build offline detection and UI state management.
+  * Implement local caching strategy for recent activities.
+  * Add offline data validation and storage optimization.

+**User Story:** As a user, I want to see a clear indicator when the app is offline so I know my data isn't syncing yet.

+* **Acceptance Criteria:**
+  * Prominent offline indicator appears when network is unavailable.
+  * Indicator shows number of pending items waiting to sync.
+  * Online status restoration is clearly communicated to users.
+  * Sync progress is visible during online restoration.
+* **Technical Tasks:**
+  * Implement network connectivity monitoring with ConnectivityManager.
+  * Create offline status UI components and indicators.
+  * Build sync progress tracking and display.
+  * Add retry mechanisms for failed sync operations.
+  * Implement connection restoration handling and notifications.

+### **App Settings & Preferences**

+**User Story:** As a parent, I want to set default feeding amounts and types to speed up logging routine activities.

+* **Acceptance Criteria:**
+  * Default feeding preferences can be set in app settings.
+  * Logging screens pre-populate with user's default values.
+  * Multiple default profiles can be created for different feeding types.
+  * Defaults can be quickly overridden during individual logging sessions.
+* **Technical Tasks:**
+  * Create feeding preferences data model and storage.
+  * Implement settings UI for managing default values.
+  * Build default value injection in logging forms.
+  * Add quick override functionality in logging interface.
+  * Create preference validation and reasonable limits.

+### **Error Handling & User Feedback**

+**User Story:** As a user, I want clear, helpful error messages when something goes wrong so I know how to fix the issue.

+* **Acceptance Criteria:**
+  * Error messages are user-friendly and avoid technical jargon.
+  * Messages include specific actions users can take to resolve issues.
+  * Critical errors are distinguished from minor warnings.
+  * Error reporting includes context about what the user was trying to do.
+* **Technical Tasks:**
+  * Implement centralized error handling and messaging system.
+  * Create error message repository with context-aware responses.
+  * Build error classification system (critical, warning, info).
+  * Add automatic error context collection and logging.
+  * Implement user-friendly error display components.

+**User Story:** As a parent, I want the app to recover gracefully from errors without losing the activity I was logging.

+* **Acceptance Criteria:**
+  * Activity logging data is preserved during error conditions.
+  * Users can resume logging from where they left off after error recovery.
+  * Draft activities are automatically saved and recoverable.
+  * Error recovery options are clearly presented to users.
+* **Technical Tasks:**
+  * Implement automatic draft saving for in-progress activities.
+  * Create error recovery workflows and UI.
+  * Build data persistence for interrupted operations.
+  * Add transaction rollback and data integrity protection.
+  * Implement graceful degradation strategies for various error types.